yunze1012/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer
-This is a program to help programmers visualize different pathfinding algorithms.
+This is a program to help programmers visualize different pathfinding algorithms using C++, SFML, and TGUI.

 ### Featured algorithms: